GEN PRAC 7018 - Theory and Practice in Placement

 General Course Information

 Students will learn particular theoretical and practical approaches to working with these clients groups, the evidence base for these approaches, the strengths and limitations of these approaches, and when and how to liaise with other professionals in relation to targeted issues.
+The course will have a particular focus on case conceptulisation and treatment planning.
 Finally, the course will address the principles of approaching new areas of clinical practice by teaching skills in using theory, relevant research and practice-based literature to help students develop their own philosophy of counselling, incorporating best practice approaches to challenging areas of practice.

 The full timetable of all activities for this course can be accessed from Course Planner.